Driton Çaushi: Vetëvendosje (2016–18)

 Çaushi received a parliamentary mandate in May 2016 as a replacement for Besnik Bislimi, who had resigned.
 Vetëvendosje served in opposition in this period.
 In August 2016, Çaushi disrupted a parliamentary commission on the border with Montenegro by opening a tear gas canister.

 He again appeared in the seventeenth position on VV's list in the 2017 parliamentary election, finished sixteenth, and was re-elected when the list won thirty-two seats.
 VV remained in opposition in the new parliament.

 Çaushi was VV's candidate for mayor of Gjakova in the 2017 local elections, which was held four months after the parliamentary election.
 He finished third and endorsed incumbent mayor Mimoza Kusari Lila of The Alternative in the second round of balloting.
 Kusari Lila was defeated by Ardian Gjini of the Alliance for the Future of Kosovo (AAK).

 Social Democratic Party (2018–19)

 Vetëvendosje experienced a significant split after the 2017 local elections.
 In March 2018, Çaushi was one of twelve parliamentarians to leave the party and form the Group of the Independent Deputies (GDP).
 Two months later, the GDP merged into the Social Democratic Party, which had not won any seats in the 2017 assembly election.
 In this period, Çaushi was a member of the assembly committee on education, science, technology, culture, youth, sports, innovation, and entrepreneurship.

-The PSD contested the 2019 parliamentary election in a partnership with the Alliance for the Future of Kosovo.
-This arrangement did not work out well for the PSD. Çaushi was given the hundredth position on their combined list, finished sixty-first, and was not elected when the list won only thirteen seats.
+The PSD contested the 2019 parliamentary election in a partnership with the Alliance for the Future of Kosovo. Çaushi was given the hundredth position on their combined list, finished sixty-first, and was not elected when the list won only thirteen seats.